 Bad Data is Stopping Correct Best Ex Analysis

-The buy-side is growing increasingly frustrated with low-quality data as the sell-side provides fund managers with poor, non-uniform data.
+The buy-side is growing increasingly frustrated with low-quality, non-uniform data provided by the sell-side.
 With RTS 27 and RTS 28 in effect, this poor data is making it harder for the buy-side to comply with MiFID’s best execution reporting regulations.

 MiFID II Best Execution: RTS 27 and RTS 28 Explained